Modeling Task Effects in Human Reading with Neural Network-based Attention: Experiment 1

 \subsubsection{Data Analysis}

 Drift in the vertical position of fixations was corrected automatically.
-We used software to adjust the vertical position of the nine calibration points, accordingly moving recorded fixations, on each trial so as to minimize a linear combination of the squares of: \begin{enumerate} \item for each calibration point, the Euclidean distance from the recorded position; \item the number of fixations not falling on any line of the text; \item the number of pairs of successive fixations assigned to different lines of the text; \item for each fixation falling within a line, the vertical distance from the center of that line; \item for each fixation falling above the first line or below the last line, the vertical distance to the first or last line. \end{enumerate} We selected the coefficients for these five factors manually so as to optimize the correction on a number of selected trials.
+For this, we used custom-made software that adjusts the vertical position of the nine calibration points, accordingly moving recorded fixations.
+On each trial, the software minimizes a linear combination of the squares of: \begin{enumerate} \item for each calibration point, the Euclidean distance from the recorded position; \item the number of fixations not falling on any line of the text; \item the number of pairs of successive fixations assigned to different lines of the text; \item for each fixation falling within a line, the vertical distance from the center of that line; \item for each fixation falling above the first line or below the last line, the vertical distance to the first or last line. \end{enumerate} We selected the coefficients for these five factors manually so as to optimize the correction on a number of selected trials.
 The software only adjusted vertical positions; the horizontal positions of the calibration points and thus of the fixations was left unchanged.

 We also pooled short, contiguous fixations as follows: fixations of less than 80~ms were incorporated into larger fixations within one character, and any remaining fixations of less than 40~ms were deleted.
 Readers do not extract much information during such short fixations \citep{Rayner:Pollatsek:89}.